sanals/plot-pulse/UPDATE_RECOMMENDATIONS.md

 - ✅ Returns 429 Too Many Requests with Retry-After header
 - ✅ Configurable via environment variables in production
 - ✅ Integrated into Spring Security filter chain

+**Rate Limiting Improvements Recommended (see section 18 for details):**
+- ⚠️ Add `X-RateLimit-Remaining` and `X-RateLimit-Reset` headers
+- ⚠️ Use authenticated user ID when available (fallback to IP)
+- ⚠️ Add frontend error handling for 429 responses
+- ⚠️ Consider Redis for distributed caching (if multiple instances)

 **Recommendations:**
 - Configure security headers in `SecurityConfig`